-February 12, 2014 -- EPA published a direct final significant new use rule (SNUR) for 35 chemical substances that were the subject of premanufacture notices (PMNs).
+September 2, 2014 -- EPA published final significant new use rules (SNURs) for 36 chemical substances that were the subject of premanufacture notices (PMNs).

 WARNING - DO NOT e-mail any Confidential Business Information (CBI) to EPA.
 EPA's e-mail system is NOT secured to protect CBI.

 All new PMNs and SNUNs, as well as support documents (for notices submitted after April 6, 2010), must be provided to EPA via ePMN and CDX.